-At April 30, 2022 and May 1, 2021, the Company reviewed its store related long-lived assets for indicators of impairment, and performed a recoverability test if indicators were identified.
-Based on the results of the analyses performed, the Company did not record significant asset impairment charges in the First Quarter 2022 or First Quarter 2021.
+At July 30, 2022, January 29, 2022, and July 31, 2021, the Company reviewed its store related long-lived assets for indicators of impairment, and performed a recoverability test if indicators were identified.
+Based on the results of the analyses performed, the Company recorded asset impairment charges in the Second Quarter 2022 and Year-To-Date 2022 of \$1.4 million, inclusive of right-of-use ("ROU") assets.
+The Company did not record asset impairment charges in the Second Quarter 2021 or Year-To-Date 2021.